Normalization of Censorship: Evidence from China

 Date Written: November 2, 2021

 Previous research claims that public awareness of censorship will lead to backlash against the regime.
 However, surveys worldwide consistently find that citizens in authoritarian regimes are apathetic toward or even supportive of government censorship.
-To explain this puzzle, I argue that citizens are subject to a process of normalization.
+To explain this puzzle, I theorize that citizens are subject to a process of normalization.
 Specifically, individuals become desensitized to censorship activities when the range of censored content expands beyond politically threatening topics, like government criticism and collective action, to other less political issues.
-Using a dataset of 15,872 censored articles on the largest social media platform in China and two original survey experiments in China, I show that (1) a majority of censored articles are unrelated to politically threatening topics, and (2) respondents exposed to the censorship of non-political content report higher support for the censorship apparatus and the regime than those only exposed to political censorship.
-These findings highlight how normalization of repressive policies contributes to authoritarian control.
+Using 15,872 censored articles on the largest social media platform in China and two original survey experiments, I show that (1) a majority of censored articles are unrelated to politically threatening topics, and (2) respondents exposed to the censorship of both political and non-political content report higher support for the censorship apparatus and the regime than those only exposed to political censorship.
+These findings highlight how the normalization of repressive policies contributes to authoritarian control.

-Keywords: Censorship, China, Normalization, Desensitization, Backlash, Authoritarian Control
+Keywords: Censorship, China, Normalization, Public Opinion, Authoritarian Control

 Suggested Citation: Suggested Citation